String band blues track!

-At every camp, we offer classes in Bluegrass and oldtime music, plus one additional track featuring some related style (jug band, swing, classic country, etc).
-We've long thought about including a Celtic music track, and finally we are doing it!
+At every camp, we offer classes in Bluegrass and oldtime music, plus one additional track featuring some related style (jug band, swing, classic country, Celtic, etc).
+We're excited to bring back our fun String Band Blues track this fall.

 "If you are looking for something more private and quiet, the Marconi Conference Center offers a discounted rate for Walker Creek Campers.
 The Marconi Conference Center is in a park-like setting in the town of Marshall and is of interest to nature and history buffs.
 In the early 1900’s this was the site of the transpacific telegraph station.
 It has also been a railroad station hotel (when Highway One was a railroad track).
 The wireless is good and the rooms are updated, clean, quiet and comfortable.
 Marconi is about 8 miles west of camp on Highway One overlooking Tomales Bay.
 Allow about 20 minutes driving time, and a little more time to park and get settled in.
 You may not make the 7:30 AM yoga class or the 10:30 PM jams, but you will get beautiful views of the best of the Marin countryside."